MZandtheRaspberryPi/pi_watch/README.md

 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```

 And you can add your two networks wiht something like the below.
 Note that a higher number is a higher priority.
+Also note I had to comment out any of my changes (to do static ip stuff) to /etc/dhcpcd.conf to get my pi to connect to my mobile hotspot.
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1